deepwn/deepMiner/README.md

 1. The XMR pool here: `pool.elitexmr.com:8080` set in default.
 This pool created by team guy.
 (You can change to another in `config.json` with building it run `install.sh`.
 Or you can change it anytime.)

-2. If ETN pool you want: `asiapool.electroneum.com:3333` a nice pool and so qute the funny UI.
+2. If ETN pool you want: `http://minekitten.io` a nice pool and so qute funny UI.
 (Offical Pool)

 Rule for this team pool: